Perm State University shooting: Legal proceedings

 A criminal case against the attacker was initiated under Part 2 of Art.
-105 (murder of two or more persons), Part 3, Art.
-30 (attempted crime), Art.
+105 (murder of two or more persons, committed in a generally dangerous way, with a rowdy motive), Part 3, Art.
+30 of Art.
+105 (attempted murder), Art.
 317 (encroachment on the life of a law enforcement officer) and under Part 2 of Art.
-167 (damage to another's property in a generally dangerous way) of the Criminal Code of the Russian Federation.
-Relatives of the dead and those injured in the shooting filed suits against the defendant for moral damages in the total amount of 24.91 million rubles.
+167 (damage to another's property in a generally dangerous way, with a rowdy motive) of the Criminal Code of the Russian Federation.
+Relatives of the dead and those injured in the shooting filed suits against the defendant for moral damages in the total amount of 25.1 million rubles (~US$300,000).

-According to the results of a psychiatric examination, Bekmansurov was diagnosed with schizoid personality disorder, but he was declared sane.
+According to the results of a psychiatric examination, Bekmansurov was diagnosed with schizoid personality disorder, but he was declared sane at the time of the crime.

 In November 2022, the state prosecution demanded that Bekmansurov be sentenced to life imprisonment.
-Bekmansurov admitted his guilt in full in court, expressed remorse and asked the court not to sentence him to life imprisonment.
-But the court refused and on December 28, 2022 sentenced Timur Bekmansurov to life imprisonment.
+Bekmansurov admitted his guilt in full in court, expressed remorse, and asked the court not to sentence him to life imprisonment.
+But the court refused, and on 28 December 2022, Timur Bekmansurov received a life sentence.

+In early 2024, Bekmansurov filed an appeal to the Supreme Court asking for the life sentence to be overturned, the case was heard on May 7, 2024, Bekmansurov tried to argue that he was insane and his life sentence should be overturned.
+He described himself as feeble-minded, claimed that he was suffering from psychosis and that the medical examiners were mistaken and did not pay attention to his well-being.
+During the hearing, the prosecutor said that the defendant did not have dementia or psychosis.
+The verdict was upheld.

+In early 2025, court documents were made public: they show among other things that Bekmansurov studied in detail the behavior of other mass murderers and the mistakes they made in committing massacres.

 Aftermath

+Memory

 Students, faculty, and residents of Perm used the exterior fence of the university to create a makeshift memorial with carnations, candles, photos, and other items.

+Minister Dmitry Chernyshenko announced that a chapel in memory of the victims will be built on the territory of PGNIU.
+In 2023, an Orthodox cross was opened on the territory of the university.
+In November 2024, the chapel was opened.
+Dmitry Makhonin, Governor of Perm Krai, took part in the ceremony of consecration and opening of the chapel.
+Some university staff and students opposed the construction on the university campus.
+Erection of a memorial cross also caused controversy among students and staff of the university.
+A publication about the unveiling of the cross sparked a discussion about its necessity.

+Reaction

-Authorities have blamed foreign influence for previous school shootings and the attack has brought forward additional questions and potential legal changes.
+Authorities have blamed foreign influence for previous school shootings, and the attack has brought forward additional questions and potential legal changes.
 Kremlin spokesman Dmitry Peskov announced on 20 September that legislative action had already been taken to further restrict gun purchases.